Skip to Content

 5 DIY Easy Kid Art Display Ideas

 Is your house overflowing with art projects from your kids?
-I know you want to be able to preserve artworks, but sometimes it can just be too much!
-Here are 5 DIY kid art displays for your favorite artworks made by your children, as well as a few pointers on how to deal with everything that comes home!
+I know you want to be able to preserve artwork, but sometimes it can just be too much!
+Here are 5 DIY kid art displays for your favorite artworks made by your children and a few pointers on how to deal with everything that comes home!

 Stained Pallet Wood with Clothespin displaying toddler and kid art projects.